int-brain-lab/mtscomp/README.md

 [![Build Status](https://travis-ci.org/int-brain-lab/mtscomp.svg?branch=master)](https://travis-ci.org/int-brain-lab/mtscomp)
 [![Coverage Status](https://codecov.io/gh/int-brain-lab/mtscomp/branch/master/graph/badge.svg)](https://codecov.io/gh/int-brain-lab/mtscomp)

+**This library is still experimental and has not been used in production yet.**

 This library implements a simple lossless compression scheme adapted to time-dependent high-frequency, high-dimensional signals.
 It is being developed within the [International Brain Laboratory](https://www.internationalbrainlab.com/) with the aim of being the compression library used for all large-scale electrophysiological recordings based on Neuropixels.
 The signals are typically recorded at 30 kHz and 10 bit depth, and contain several hundreds of channels.